eaermolaeva/eaermolaeva.github.io/README.md

 ### 🌱 My ongoing projects are related to:

-- Variation of functional traits of testate amoebae along ecological gradients and in relation to ecosystem functioning
+- Variation of functional traits of testate amoebae along ecological gradients and in relation to ecosystem functioning.
 - Functional traits approach as an alternative to traditional taxonomy-based methods (for palaeoreconstructions, bioindication, etc.)
 - Biases (observer bias, confirmation bias, etc.) and uncertainty in natural sciences
 - Tools and techniques for open science and reproducibility